dimitriaatos/prepared/main.typ

   Participants were encouraged to manipulate parameters freely and to identify potential issues, limitations, or unexpected behaviors.

   = Results
-  All participants recognized the accordion and timpani as the sound source objects, however answers about the action performed on the sound source varied.
+  All participants successfully identified the general sound source category for each of the presented stimuli.

-  // Perceived the multiphonics and harmonics as the result of a mute on the membrane.
-  TODO
+  The accordion was identified as either an accordion or a melodica, the timpani was recognized as a struck membranophone, and the sawtooth and triangular waveforms were identified as synthesized sounds.
+  This suggests that the added effect didn't obscure any of the auditory cues of the original sounds.
+  On the non-string acoustic sounds, the applied harmonics and multiphonics where attributed to some kind of resonating mute operated by hand.
+  While this doesn't link directly to strings, it is not entirely irrelevant, as the lightly touching finger is also a muting agent of the string.
+  While for the simple waveform stimuli the touching finger effect was perceived as filtering.
+  Three out of eight participants remarked that these sounds exhibited a quality reminiscent of plucking a string.
+  Only two participants made a corelation with a lightly touched string.

   The single-sided SJ DWG was distinguished from the full string model, 75% of the participants giving it a score of $2$, right above $1$ which represented no difference, and 25% giving it a score of 3.
-  All participants noted that the single-sided SJ sounds had a longer decay time or a longer envelope, and 5 out of 8 pointed out that the full model had a slightly smoother quality.
+  Descriptions of their difference varied, but pointed to the same direction.
+  Tones generated with the single-sided SJ where characterized as less damped, having a richer attack or a longer decay.

-  Participants who used the software implementation found it to be useful as a creative tool, particularly for transforming and exploring familiar sounds in new ways.
+  Participants who used the software implementation found it to be useful as a creative tool.
+  In particular, participants made comparisons with resonant filters, which they had used previously for boosting harmonics.
+  They noted that a key advantage of the software was its ability to enhance harmonics without muffling the attack of the input sound, even enhanced the attack's character in some cases.
   However, several limitations were noted.
   The model did not perform well with all types of input sounds, for instance, long sustained sounds were always shortened, and for some kinds of sounds, varying the finger position yielded minimal variation, particularly with percussive sounds like mallets and simple waveforms such as square waves.
   Additionally, setting the finger pressure to zero (fully pressed) resulted in distorting artifacts, which participants perceived as a fault.